cdl-saarland/MemInstrument/README.md

 ### Building LLVM and MemInstrument

 The build script clones several repositories and creates an LLVM release build.
-Note that you can expect a memory usage of around 6GB in total.
+Note that you can expect that around 4GB storage will be used in total.

 Download `build.sh` to the folder where you want MemInstrument to live.